b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 Concept of Agent-Native Abstract Account (A-AA):

-A-AA is a layer of "account as agent" abstraction designed by DSN-AI for large-scale autonomous agents.
+A-AA is a layer of "account as agent" abstraction designed by AI Signal for large-scale autonomous agents.
 It upgrades the three elements of traditional on-chain accounts (Externally Owned Account / Contract Account) — identity, public key, and balance — to five elements:

 1. Agent ID: An immutable UUID generated on-chain, corresponding to the root of a Signal DAG subtree.